kearutherford/BerkeleyForestsAnalytics/README.md

     fuel load (1000-hour sound + 1000-hour rotten) in megagrams per hectare (or US tons per acre)

-7.  `sc_length_1000h`: slope-corrected transect length for 1000-hour
+7.  `sc_length_1000h`: slope-corrected transect length (i.e., horizontal
-    fuels in either meters or feet.
+    transect length) for 1000-hour fuels in either meters or feet.
 This is the total horizontal length of transect sampled for 1000-hour fuels at the specific time:site:plot.
-See background information for equations used to calculate this value.
+See “Slope-corrected transect length” section in “Background information for surface and ground fuel load calculations” for details on why and how this is calculated.

 ### Demonstrations